rauaap/marksocket/readme.md

 pygmentize -S github-dark -f html -a .codehilite > highlights.css
 ```

+> [!NOTE]
-> *More options can be found in the [Pygments documentation](https://pygments.org/docs/) and instructions on how to get a list of available styles can be found [here](https://pygments.org/docs/styles/).*
+> More options can be found in the [Pygments documentation](https://pygments.org/docs/) and instructions on how to get a list of available styles can be found [here](https://pygments.org/docs/styles/).

-And then include the codehilite extension with the `-x` flag and the stylesheet that was generated with the `-s` flag:
+And then include the codehilite extension with the `-x` option and the stylesheet that was generated with the `-s` option:

 ```bash
 marksocket -x codehilite -x fenced_code -s highlights.css readme.md